Why Should I Use Comments in Project Management Software?

 If multiple comments or changes have been made to one task, folder, or project, you may need to click a “Show more updates” or similar option in your activity stream to see all related comments or changes.

 Available formatting options in your project management software should appear when you start typing a new comment.
-You should be able to apply formatting separately to lines or words versus the whole text and be able to use keyboard shortcuts to format text.
+You should be able to apply formatting separately to lines or words versus the whole text and use keyboard shortcuts to format text.

 Here are some standard options: